V-Sekai/manuals/72 Changelog/01 2021/20210601-changelog.md

 - 2021-06-19 18:01:49Z Saracen: Some more progress on the Amethyst port
 - 2021-06-19 07:45:39Z fire: Can now export blends to gltf2 and save as an artifact.
 Also installs vrm plugin.
 - 2021-06-19 07:45:30Z fire: https://github.com/V-Sekai/blue-tin-fox-models
-- 2021-06-19 00:16:57Z fire: Discussed with Saracen and Acquaintances to add a female mannequin to add coloured characters.
+- 2021-06-19 00:16:57Z fire: Discussed with Saracen and Acquaintances to add a female mannequin to add colored characters.
 - 2021-06-18 21:01:16Z fire: https://github.com/godotengine/godot/pull/49717
 - 2021-06-18 20:15:22Z lyuma: That's a bug with shadow mesh actually
 - 2021-06-18 20:14:42Z fire: https://github.com/godotengine/godot/issues/49706